s12wu/lm2596-mppt/README.md

 To measure power, and solar and battery voltage, there are two **INA219** power sensor breakout boards connected via I²C.

-For my project, I made a nice case with analog meters, and buttons to switch between the internal battery (old RC battery pack with 6s NiMH) and an external one.
-A 5V regulator from a mechanically broken cigarette lighter adapter provides power to the Arduino and some USB ports on the front.
-The display is still work in progress.
+For my project, I made a (somewhat) nice case with analog meters, and buttons to switch between the internal battery (old RC battery pack with 6s NiMH) and an external one.
+A 5V regulator from a mechanically broken cigarette lighter adapter provides power to the Arduino and some USB ports on the front. <del>The display is still work in progress.</del>

 ![case front](images/front.jpg)